-18. In addition to the accountability, grievance and conflict resolution mechanisms required as per Minimum Standard 2 in Annex I.A of this Policy, the GEF Conflict Resolution Commissioner is available to receive complaints related to GEF-financed projects and programs and other issues of importance to GEF operations.
+18. In addition to the accountability, grievance and conflict resolution mechanisms required as per Minimum Standard 2, the GEF Conflict Resolution Commissioner is available to receive complaints related to GEF-financed projects and programs and other issues of importance to GEF operations.
 The Commissioner facilitates actions among relevant parties, including Complainants, Agencies, recipient countries and other Stakeholders.
 The Secretariat ensures that the contact information and relevant procedures for the Conflict Resolution Commissioner, as well as complaints received, are publicly available and accessible on the GEF website.